-Below are the ICD-10-CM26 diagnosis codes that may be used to identify patient medical conditions typically associated with PI, CIDP, and chronic ITP.
+The following ICD-10-CM codes may be used to identify patient immunologic medical conditions typically associated with Privigen use.

 D69